 Prior to issuing a final custody order, courts typically issue an initial custody award that takes into account similar factors as those outlined above, as well as other issues such as abuse or abandonment.

 Learn More from a Columbia Child Custody Lawyer

 Child custody cases can be extremely difficult for all of the parties involved, from the parents to the child.
-A dedicated and compassionate child custody attorney in Columbia can get started on your case today.
+A dedicated and compassionate child custody attorney in Howard County can get started on your case today.
 Contact the Law Offices of Todd K. Mohink, PA online or by calling our Columbia office at 410-964-0050 for more information about the services we provide to families in Maryland.